DaveLawes/public_api_querier/README.md

 As a user
 So I get more information about the app
 I'd like to receive feedback if an unknown question is asked

 As a user
+So I get more information about the question result I'd like to receive feedback if the total_spend email isn't included in the data

+As a user
 So I get more information about the API